Relations among characteristic classes of manifold bundles

 \secone{Introduction}

-Let $M$ be a $2d$-dimensional oriented smooth manifold.
+Let $M$ be a $2d$-dimensional closed oriented smooth manifold.
 We denote by $\Diff M$ the topological group of \emph{orientation-preserving} diffeomorphisms of $M$.
 The bar construction can be used to construct the space $\BDiff(M)$ that classifies bundles with fiber $M$.
-For any characteristic class of vector bundles $p \in H^{*+2d}(\BSO{2d})$, we will define a \defterm{generalized Miller-Morita-Mumford class} (or just \defterm{kappa class}) $\gkappa{p} \in H^*\left(\BDiff(M)\right)$.
-These are the simplest examples of characteristic classes of bundles with fiber $M$ and structure group $\Diff M$.
+For any characteristic class of vector bundles $p \in H^{*+2d}(\BSO{2d}; \QQ)$, we will define a \defterm{generalized Miller-Morita-Mumford class} (or just \defterm{kappa class}) $\gkappa{p} \in H^*\left(\BDiff(M); \QQ \right)$.
+These are the simplest examples of characteristic classes of bundles\footnote{A geometric example of such a bundle is a proper submersion $f: E\to B$ of smooth, oriented manifolds that has $M$ as its fiber.} with fiber $M$ and structure group $\Diff M$.